pderaaij/research-intrapreneurship/thesis/chapter-2.md

 ## 2.4 Psychological safety

-- The business environment of today accomplishes much work in collaboration [@edmondsonLei2014; @newman2017; @frazier2017]
+Today's business environment accomplishes much of its work in collaboration [@edmondsonLei2014; @newman2017; @frazier2017].
+Rather then individuals at work, multi-disciplined teams are working collectively towards their goals.

-- Organisational research has identified psychological safety as an important factor in understanding how people collaborate [@edmondsonLei2014]
+Organisational research has identified psyschological safety as an important factor in how people collaborate [@edmondsonLei2014].

 - @frazier2017 recognises that psychological safety is a key factor in facilitating the process of learning, collaborating, and employee enagement
 - Psychological safety is the shared belief by members of the team that the team is safe for interpersonal risk-0taking [@edmondson1999; @edmondsonLei2014; @frazier2017; @newman2017]
 - High levels of psychological safety has been linked to higher levels of creative thinking and risk-taking, innovation in R&D teams, process improvements in manufacturing, knowledge creation, and successful implementation of technology [@newman2017]